Rapid access to occupational health assessments

 We can’t discuss what happens during the assessment, or what’s likely to in our report.
 We always have to complete a consent process with the employee.
 Please contact us for further information.

 We are pleased to provide whatever help we can to explain our reports, for example, clarifying our advice or medical language.
-To ensure we maintain our independence and impartiality, we can’t provide additional information (that’s not already contained in the report) without fully informed consent from the employee.

 Although we ask employees to sign a consent form, we cannot release the report without explicit informed consent.
 Consent can be retracted at any time.
 Very rarely, employees can refuse consent to release the report.